 Who Can Participate?

-The BIG Idea Competition is open to any individual or team of up to three students enrolled at CSB/SJU.
-Entrepreneur Scholars compete against other Entrepreneur scholas in a sub competition.
+The BIG Idea Competition is open to any individual enrolled at CSB/SJU.
 We believe that all students have entrepreneurial potential and can demonstrate that potential with limited assistance.
-We would be happy to provide assistance to individuals or teams about how to further develop their ideas.
+We would be happy to provide assistance to individuals to learn about how to further develop their ideas.

 What does it take to apply?